marv1nnnnn/audio_editor/README.md

 # AI Audio Editor

-An intelligent audio processing tool powered by Gemini AI that creates and executes step-by-step plans for audio transformations based on natural language instructions.
+An intelligent audio processing tool powered by Gemini AI and Pydantic AI that creates and executes step-by-step plans for audio transformations based on natural language instructions.
+The system employs a multi-agent architecture for improved planning and execution.

 ## Features

+- Multi-agent architecture with dedicated Planner and Executor agents
 - Analyze audio files using AI
 - Apply audio transformations (filters, effects, normalization, etc.)
 - Generate AI-based audio content
 - Mix and concatenate audio files
 - Execute complex multi-step audio processing workflows
+- Automatic error recovery and replanning

 ## Project Structure

-The project consists of two main components:
+The project consists of three main components:

+1. **Multi-agent system** (`audio_editor/agents`): Implements the Planner and Executor agents using Pydantic AI
-1. **ai_audio_editor_v2.py**: Orchestrates the audio processing workflow using LLM planning
+2. **ai_audio_editor_v2.py**: Legacy orchestrator for audio processing using monolithic LLM planning
-2. **audio_tools.py**: Contains the audio processing functions that are called by the main module
+3. **audio_tools.py**: Contains the audio processing functions that are called by both systems

 ## Installation